GLASS20/MujinaBaseV2/README.md

 # Disclaimer
 There is no guarrantee that this base can actually be used to build a functional cheat (it was not tested), or to fit any other particular purpose \
-It is purely something to play with
+It is purely something to play with. \
+I encourage you to use this base as a resource to build your own, that will fit your needs.

 Although the term "Injectable" is often associated with modifying minecraft in a more stealthy way, it is not the case at all for this base.\
 This base isn't built to bypass any anticheats or detections of any sort.\